Diyar Al Muharraq: Transportation

-Social Housing
+Social housing

-The Diyar Al Muharraq plan includes the construction of social housing projects on 1.2 million m2 for 133 units northwest of the artificial island in an area called Deerat Al Oyoun.Bahrain. $366 million of the project was financed by 4 banks (Al Salam Bank-Bahrain, Kuwait Finance House, Bank of Bahrain and Kuwait, and Al Baraka Islamic Bank of Bahrain).
+The Diyar Al Muharraq plan includes the construction of social housing projects on 1.2 million m² for 133 units northwest of the artificial island in an area called Deerat Al Oyoun. $366 million of the project was financed by 4 banks (Al Salam Bank-Bahrain, Kuwait Finance House, Bank of Bahrain and Kuwait, and Al Baraka Islamic Bank of Bahrain).